zephyr-zdz/simple-zzsh/README.md

 # simple-zzsh
-A simple shell program that supports basic I/O redirection and pipeline operations
+A simple C program that supports basic I/O redirection and pipeline operations.